sam0delkin/intellij-psa/README.md

       "type": "string, the type which will be shown as grayed text on the right of completion."
     }
   ],
-  "goto_element_filter": "optional, array of strings.
-Used for filter element types where GoTo will work.
-Performance optimization.", "notifications": [
+  "notifications": [
     {
       "type": "string, may be either `info`, `error` or `warning`.",